Even the soured corrupted hearts of the Death Guard have a soft spot for home – the blighted planet Barbarus.

 The winner of the battle in which Mortarion had landed was the greatest of the warlords.
-He was revelling in his victory until the silence was shattered by the scream of a child.
+He was reveling in his victory until the silence was shattered by the scream of a child.
 It is said this warlord walked the battlefield for a day searching for the child, not stopping once until he found it.
-For a moment he considered killing the child, but he realised that no human should be able to breath at this height, let alone cry out.
+For a moment he considered killing the child, but he realized that no human should be able to breathe at this height, let alone cry out.
 He considered what he had found, and then bundled the child up and carried it from the carnage.
 He now had a son, something he had craved for years despite his dark magical powers.
 The warlord christened the child Mortarion, child of death.

 The warlord tested how high the child could survive in the poisonous atmosphere of Barbarus and then erected a massive wall of black iron.
 He then moved his mansion past this to keep it from the child.
-Perhaps he knew the child was better than him and that one day he would come for the warlord, or perhaps he was afraid of the small child able to breath where no other of his kind could.
+Perhaps he knew the child was better than him and that one day he would come for the warlord, or perhaps he was afraid of the small child able to breathe where no other of his kind could.
 Whatever he felt, he trained the child in his image.
 He taught everything of warfare to Mortarion.
 He was constantly at the front fighting against all of the other warlords’ armies, sometimes of undead humans, sometimes of more daemonic creatures.
 Mortarion was still human though, and he sought to know of those who dwelled below the layer of fog.
-Eventually Mortarion escaped from his holdings and descended the mountain, the warlord bellowing after him of his treachery and that to return would mean death.
+Eventually, Mortarion escaped from his holdings and descended the mountain, the warlord bellowing after him of his treachery and that to return would mean death.

-Barbarus Fights for it’s Freedom
+Barbarus Fights for its Freedom

 His acceptance into the community of humans was not easy.
 He was seen as just another monster from above them, and this was quite true due to his appearance.
 He had pallid skin and hollow, haunted eyes and he terrified most of the inhabitants.
-He may have been feared, but Mortarion bade his time and helped get the meagre harvest in and was generally a useful and productive member of the society, more than most were.
+He may have been feared, but Mortarion bade his time and helped get the meager harvest in and was generally a useful and productive member of the society, more than most were.
 Eventually, the time he had waited for arrived, a way to prove himself in the eyes of his fellow humans.

 A lesser warlord had arrived with his shambling undead legions and began to carry off those they could for their master’s plans.
 The peasants fought back as best they could, but they only had fire torches and farming implements to defend themselves.
-Each of them had fought many times like this during their lives and it was all they could do not to run, let alone put up an effective counter manoeuvre.
-Until, that is, Mortarion himself joined into the fray.
+Each of them had fought many times like this during their lives and it was all they could do not to run, let alone put up an effective counter maneuver.
+Until that is, Mortarion himself joined into the fray.
 He strode above his fellow humans, dwarfing all around him.
-He used an enormous two handed scythe and charged into the ranks of the enemy with the hatred that had been building for years before and drove them from the village.
+He used an enormous two-handed scythe and charged into the ranks of the enemy with the hatred that had been building for years before and drove them from the village.
 The warlord smiled and withdrew to the poisonous area above, unaware of the primarch’s amazing respiratory abilities.
 Mortarion dispatched the warlord and his place among the villagers was sealed.